When you buy through our links, we may earn an affiliate commission. Learn more »

 Dense produce includes garlic, cilantro, pepper, celery, ginger, broccoli, apple, beets, carrots, pineapple, asparagus, yakon, pear, turmeric, pumpkin, cauliflower, watermelon, cucumber, fennel, bitter gourd, and sweet potato.

 Making pulp-free citrus juice with lemon, orange, mandarin, tangerine, lime, or grapefruit is a walk in the park for this 3-inch chute slow juicer.
 It would be ideal to remove the seeds and rinds for better flavor and to prevent damaging your machine.

 Leafy greens like cabbage, spinach, pine tree needles, collard greens, lettuce, spring onion, basil, wheatgrass, beet greens, brussels sprout, dandelion greens, kale, moringa, peppermint, and parsley are also no match to this Nutribullet juicer.

 |Type||Cold Press Juicer|

 |Dimensions (LxWxH)||7 x 6.25 x 17 inches (17.78 x 15.88 x 43.18 cm)|

 |Best for Juicing||Dense Produce, Citruses, Leafy Greens, Nuts & Beans|

 |Application||Home & Personal Use|

 |Related Products||Hurom H101, Hurom H200|

 The Nutribullet Slow Juicer earned my seal of approval.
 I would recommend it to anyone, whether you’re just getting started or have been juicing for years.
-It’s a highly affordable cold press juicer that doesn’t disappoint on functionality.
+It’s a highly affordable juicer that doesn’t disappoint on functionality.